HomeBoard Resources

 Question 4: Are vendor insurance certificates current?

-Every contractor working on your property must carry workers’ compensation, general liability, and property damage insurance — with certificates on file and naming the Association as an additional insured.
+Every contractor working on your property must carry workers' compensation, general liability, and property damage insurance — with certificates on file naming the Association as an additional insured.

 The Veritas Vendor Integrity Standard